Multi-model Ensemble Analysis with Neural Network Gaussian Processes

-With $K^L(X_t, X_s)$, we can define a GPR that exactly mimics the predictions of an infinitely wide neural network $\Phi_A$.
-That is, if we had the posterior distribution of all weights and biases, $\Phi_A$ would make identical predictions to GPR with the $K^L(X_t, X_s)$ kernel.
-For finite width networks, GPR will only approximate the predictions.
-However, GPR can quantify its predictive uncertainty naturally since it yields entire posterior distributions.
-GPR also requires substantially fewer observations to train since we need only to optimize three parameters $\sigma_b^2$, $\sigma_w^2$ and $\sigma^2$ rather than several million, as is common in deep learning.
+With $K^L$, we can define a GPR that exactly mimics the predictions of an infinitely wide neural network $\Phi_A$.
+That is, if we had the posterior distribution of all weights and biases to integrate their randomness out in the $\Phi_A$ prediction, then the neural network results would be identical to the GPR with the $K^L$ kernel.
+For finite-width networks, GPR will approximate the predictions of $\Phi_A$